Fiserv/banking-hub/docs/release-notes/ESF Release Notes 2024.1.md

 <span style="font-size: 22px; ">Add Document</span> *API Explorer > Accounts > Document Service*

-- Added the new enum values "DOCX" and "XLSX" in the "DocumentInfo/PageData/PageFormat" field as new page formats
+- We added the new enum values "DOCX" and "XLSX" in the "DocumentInfo/PageData/PageFormat" field as new page formats

 <p style="font-size: 24px; font-weight: bold;">Fixed </p>